 “Engels elucidates the concept of the ‘power’ which is called the state, a power which arose from society but places itself above it and alienates itself more and more from it.
 What does this power mainly consist of?
 It consists of special bodies of armed men having prisons, etc., at their command.”(12)

 As Lenin explains, prisons serve a class purpose in maintaining power in class society.
 In the world we live in today, the bourgeois class utilizes prisons to control their “unruly” populations under their command.
-Under socialism and proletarian dictatorship, prisons will exist as well albeit being conducted under scientific lessons of rectification of past socialist movements.
-For the case of not only the 6 prisoners of war who escaped Gilboa (but for all prisoners in Palestine and all prisoners in the United $tates), their very facilities are a material form of capitalist-imperialist power locking them up in their every move.
+Under socialism and proletarian dictatorship, prisons will exist as well (albeit under principles of rectification and rehabilitation learned from the past socialist experiences rather than punishment for punishment’s sake).
+For the case of not only the 6 prisoners of war who escaped Gilboa, but also for all prisoners in Palestine and all prisoners in the United $tates, their facilities are a material form of capitalist-imperialist power locking them up in their every move.
 Here in the United $tates, we have had historic moments of prisoners fighting against the repression and seeking for redemption and liberation through class struggle.
 The Attica uprising of 9 September 1971 is a prime example of that class struggle.
 With Attica as the battle cry of the revolutionary prison movement in the United $tates, we hope to reach that cry across the oceans and to Palestine itself.

 Down with the I$raeli Prison Service!
 Down with the Department of Corrections!